clarklindev/microservices-stephengrider-with-node-and-react/README.md

 import { app } from "../../app";
 import request from "supertest";

-//TODO: test to ensure the request does NOT return a 404 (app.ts throws NotFoundError as catchall route when invalid url) it('has a route handler to handle listening to /api/tickets for post requests', async () => {
-  const response = await request(app).post('/api/tickets').send({});
-  expect(response.status).not.toEqual(404);
+//simulate not signed-in by sending request without jwt/cookie in request header
+//microservices-stephengrider-with-node-and-react-common/src/errors/ NotAuthorizedError -> throws 401

+//BEFORE: test fails -> our test is expecting a 401,
+//it is passing and returning 200 as there is no authentication tied to tickets/ route handler and therefore no NotAuthorizedError thrown.
+//FIX: ensure that authentication is required to access route -> add middleware

+it('can only be accessed if user is signed in', async () => {
+  await request(app)
+    .post('/api/tickets')
+    .send({})
+    .expect(401);
 });
 ```
 - test -> from tickets/ folder: `pnpm run test`

-### 273. Adding Auth Protection
-- test: make an unauthenticated request
-- common/ library has the errors -> `src/errors/not-authorized-error.ts`
-- `NotAuthorizedError` returns status code `401` when user is not authorized to visit a route
-- REPO: `microservices-stephengrider-with-node-and-react-common` -> /src/errors/ NotAuthorizedError

-#### CHECK1 - currentUser -> if there is token, decoded token -> add to req.currentUser
+#### CHECK1 - middleware currentUser -> if there is token, decoded token and add to req.currentUser
 - NOTE: this middleware has to be added after cookieSession -> because cookieSession can then look at cookie and set `req.session`
 - folder: `tickets/src/app.ts`
 - RECALL in `common/src/middlewares/current-user` there is a check to see if request has session and session includes jwt